dentarg/auth0-blog/_posts/2017-05-03-the-ultimate-guide-to-deploying-php-applications.markdown

 - 2017-02-09-migrating-a-php5-app-to-7-part-three
 ---

-**TL;DR:** There is a popular mantra amongst developers that goes thus; *Write, test and deploy*.
-In this tutorial, I'll show you how to deploy your PHP apps to different cloud server platforms such as *Google Cloud*, *Microsoft Azure*, *Heroku*, *IBM Bluemix* and others.
+**TL;DR:** There is a popular mantra amongst developers that goes like this *write, test and deploy*.
+In this tutorial, I'll show you how to deploy your PHP apps to different cloud server platforms such as [Google Cloud](https://cloud.google.com), [Microsoft Azure](https://azure.microsoft.com), [Heroku](https://heroku.com), [IBM Bluemix](https://www.ibm.com/cloud-computing/bluemix), and others.

 ---